tarekfoudanojom/Mobile-Base-Arc-/rules/02_creating_new_feature_guide.md

 #### **Feature Definition**
 - [ ] What is the feature name? (e.g., `notifications`, `bookings`, `reviews`)
-- [ ] Is this a brand-specific or star-specific feature?
 - [ ] Does it require authentication?
 - [ ] What are the main user flows?
+- [ ] How many pages/screens are needed?

 #### **Data Requirements**
 - [ ] What API endpoints will be used?